farzadhd94/Supervised-learning---Linear-regression/README.md

 # Supervised learning - Linear regression
-Using gradient decent we try to minimize cost of our hypothesis for each iteration
+Using gradient descent we try to minimize cost of our hypothesis for each iteration